ye-spencer/ACMWebsitePort/CONTRIBUTING.md

 - Availible and unavaile times with dates/times
 - Limit of registration time/occurences

+### Sponsor Page

+A page containing information about our sponsors

+**Possible Components:**

+- A reusable component to use for each of our sponsors
+- Two tiers, one for our partners and one for standard sponsors

 ### Whatever else you think

 I'm writing this document off 5 hours of sleep on a Delta Airlines flight, I've definitely missed stuff, and there's also probably a lot of stuff that none of us have thought about yet.
 Implement anything you think is going to be good.